 - Don’t share or post potentially incriminating photos or posts online.

-It is important to remember the permanent nature of the Internet and the fact that posts or photos can often be retrieved using digital forensic tools, even after they have been “deleted” from Facebook or other social media platforms.
+It is important to remember the permanent nature of the Internet.
+Posts or photos can often be retrieved using digital forensic tools, even after they have been “deleted” from Facebook or other social media platforms.
 Be aware of the fact that when you post something online, you are often sharing it with the public at large and thus have a diminished expectation of privacy when it comes to shielding it from discovery in a criminal investigation or proceeding.
 Following the tips above will help you to avoid assisting the government in building its case against you.